What makes CareerPLUS micro courses unique?

 Designated CareerPLUS micro courses and/or badges are aligned with credit-bearing Clarke undergraduate courses, allowing micro courses or badges to be converted to academic credit through a process called Prior Learning Assessment (PLA) after an individual has been admitted as a degree-seeking student at Clarke.
 Visit our webpage for more information.

-How do I apply to get an Associate of Arts or Bachelor of Applied Studies degree from Clarke through the CareerPLUS program?
+How do I apply to get a Bachelor of Applied Studies degree from Clarke through the CareerPLUS program?

 Click here to learn more about the CareerPLUS degree-seeking application process.

-Will I be able to take all courses online if I decide to pursue my Associate of Arts or Bachelor of Applied Studies degree from Clarke?
+Will I be able to take all courses online if I decide to pursue my Bachelor of Applied Studies degree from Clarke?